webbgroup/stelligent-u/05-ec2/README.md

 #### Lab 5.3.3: cfn-init

+At this point I see that I have been using the AWS Linux, not Ubuntu.
+So I am moving this over to Ubuntu.

 User data itself is immensely useful for provisioning instances as they're being instantiated, but maintaining long scripts detailing a series of complex actions can be messy.
 One way to improve on the